9 Top Tips for First-Time Homebuyers

 7. Closing costs can sneak up on you

 Depending on your location, you might be on the hook for extra taxes such as land transfer fees or prepaid property taxes.
-You might have to pay fees to the mortgage broker, an appraiser, surveyor, lawyer, insurance agent, and the bank.
+You might have to pay fees to the mortgage broker, an appraiser, a surveyor, a lawyer, an insurance agent, and the bank.

 If you stretched your budget to the pre-approval limit on your house, you might run out of cash before the finish line.
 This is just more confirmation that you should avoid spending the maximum amount you can afford.